Azulene-Labs/mat2qubit/README.md

 Please see the two files in the `examples/` directory for worked examples of Bose-Hubbard model, chemical vibrations, classical linear algebra, spin-<i>s</i> models, graph coloring, traveling salesperson problem, and machine scheduling.

-Intel Labs 2020 - 2022.
+The first version of this code was developed at Intel Labs in Santa Clara, California.

+mat2qubit is currently maintained by Azulene Labs.
-Contact: nicolas.sawaya@intel.com
+Contact: nicolas@azulenelabs.com.

 ## Installation